The day my denial died: the first step in my healing from maternal narcissistic abuse

 What mattered was getting it out of my head before it swallowed me whole.

-3. Watch the movie of your memories.
-The mind doesn’t heal in order.
+Watch the movie of your memories.
+My memories didn’t heal in order.
 It doesn’t neatly present your past in chronological sequence.
 It throws memories at you out of nowhere—some you remember vividly, some you forgot existed.

 Let them play.